jspecify/jspecify/docs/spec.md

 > choose not to issue errors for such code.
 They can do this by implementing the
 > [some-world] rules.)
 >
-> If we defined nullness subtyping to be transitive, then we'd say that `String
+> If we defined nullness subtyping to be transitive, then `String UNION_NULL`
-> UNION_NULL` is a subtype of `String NO_CHANGE` under the some-world rules.
+> would be a subtype of `String NO_CHANGE` under the some-world rules.
+That
-> That would happen because of a chain of subtyping rules:
+> would happen because of a chain of subtyping rules:
 >
 > -   `String UNION_NULL` is a subtype of `String UNSPECIFIED`.
 >